Introducing AI-Powered Smart Match Assist for Site Search - Reduce the Impact of No Result Searches | LEARN MORE

 7 min. read

 With the recent release of Search UI Kit it’s even easier to build engaging and effective site search functionality in a dynamic front end or native app.
-SearchStax Studio already includes site search REST APIs – but our new Search UI Components for React handle backend interaction and authentication so you can start building without having to implement another API.
+SearchStax Site Search already includes site search REST APIs – but our new Search UI Components for React handle backend interaction and authentication so you can start building without having to implement another API.

 • Drupal – The Drupal CMS will power the content management workflow